On Jun, 3 2022

 4) Enables split shifts – The final method worth mentioning is all about deconstructing the traditional 8-hour shift.
 While it may not be a great fit for all contact centers, implementing shorter shifts is one of the most impactful ways for creating a flexible working environment.
 This means utilizing a split shift approach with full-time agents.
 For example, a great way for a working parent to manage family responsibilities while still working their hours is through split shifts.
 They can drop their kids off in the morning, work their first shift, pick them up after school, and finish their workday in the evening.
 It’s also an approach that is ideal for remote agents who won’t have to worry about commuting to the office multiple times per day.
 Best of all, shift times are tracked automatically within WFM software so agents know exactly how many shift splits they need to take each week to meet their hours.

-To summarize, flexible work hours within a contact center are enabled by WFM software because the technology removes the confusion around keeping track of unconventional agents.
+To summarize, flexible work hours within a contact center are enabled by WFM scheduling software because the technology removes the confusion around keeping track of unconventional agents.
 Agents can automatically choose the shifts and work times that meet their lifestyle without needing to involve their supervisor or WFM analyst in every decision.
 The technology simply makes the lives of everyone involved easier.